 The world's largest history festival, in Blois

 Each edition explores a different theme, chosen for its historical relevance and its resonance with contemporary issues.
-In 2025, the theme "La France ?"
-(France?) questions the identity, history, and representations of the French nation through the centuries.
-These themes unite all the events, from the book fair to the debates, including screenings and exhibitions.
+The 29th edition, taking place from October 7 to 11, 2026, is dedicated to the theme «The Merchants»: the figure of the merchant and trader throughout the ages, exchanges and trade routes, power relations and social transformations, from Antiquity to the contemporary era.
+These themes unify all interventions, from the book fair to debates, screenings, and exhibitions.

-The Rendez-vous de l'Histoire stands out for its ability to foster dialogue between the world of academic research and the general public.
+Les Rendez-vous de l'Histoire stands out for its ability to foster dialogue between the world of academic research and the general public.
 Historians, researchers, writers, filmmakers, artists, and political figures interact in various formats: keynote lectures, round tables, interviews, historical cafés, and educational workshops.
 The festival has become a benchmark for quality historical popularization.

-The festival takes over the entire city of Blois: the Royal Château, the Halle aux Grains, the Maison de la Magie, cinemas, cafés, libraries, and numerous public spaces.
-This integration into the urban fabric makes the Rendez-vous de l'Histoire a vibrant and popular event that permeates the entire city for five days.
+The festival takes over the entire city of Blois: the royal castle, the Halle aux Grains, the Maison de la Magie, cinemas, cafés, libraries, and numerous public spaces.
+This integration into the urban fabric makes Les Rendez-vous de l'Histoire a lively and popular event, which permeates the entire city for five days.

 Blois-Chambord station is served by TER Centre-Val de Loire and Intercités trains from Paris-Austerlitz (approx. 1h30).
 Festival venues are within walking distance of the station.